The Best Security Systems for Rural Homes in 2025

 System Communication

-Similar to Vivint, Cove doesn’t need a Wi-Fi connection; we know from experience that it can work just fine without one.
+Our Cove panel counting down until the system is armed.
+Cove flips the script and relies on cellular connections over Wi-Fi.
+During our testing, this arrangement worked like a charm.
 The fiber optic line to our house got damaged about a week into testing Cove, and it took our internet provider three days to fix it.
 During that time, Cove continued to work.
 The cameras still recorded clips onto their onboard microSD card, the control panel still sent alerts to the monitoring center, and our Cove app still received notifications.
 We missed out on some features, though, like remote control via the app and remote live viewing, but Cove kept our home under its watch.

 -